othercriteria/vibectl/examples/k8s-sandbox/chaos-monkey/README.md

 These services intentionally have vulnerabilities that the red agent can exploit and the blue agent can detect and fix.

+### Overseer

+A web-based dashboard that:
+- Provides immediate visibility into the Kubernetes cluster state
+- Displays real-time pod status across all namespaces with health indicators
+- Shows resource utilization metrics for CPU, memory, and network
+- Scrapes the poller data for service availability metrics
+- Follows logs from both red and blue agents with real-time updates
+- Visualizes service health over time with trend analysis
+- Calculates uptime statistics and displays performance degradation alerts
+- Features clean, formatted logs with ANSI color codes and timestamps stripped for improved readability
+- Accessible via web interface at http://localhost:8080 as soon as the demo starts

 ### Blue Agent

 The defensive agent that: